lin-jennifer/Political-Prejudice/RM-Project/README.md

 ## Graphics

 This folder contains the graphs generated in each of the R codes.
+Each file is named in the same manner that the R script is named.

+## Presentation

+The presentation was constructed in LaTeX using Beamer.
+All graphics used in the presentation are located in the folder for easy access.